Vandivier/my-resume/README.md

 Keep the font size equal for p tags and for h3 or smaller headings, with a 12px font size.
 Use at most 0.5rem for any margin or padding needed.
 Paragraphs should not have padding nor horizontal margin.

 Replace my phone number with `{{ PHONE }}` so that I can store it in a dotenv file and interpolate it later.
-This way I can save my HTML file on GitHub without exposing my phone number.
+Do similarly with `{{ EMAIL }}`.
+This way I can save my HTML file on GitHub without exposing my sensitive data.
 ```